enishyseni/paymentgatewaysdemo/README.md

 - `checkout.html` - Checkout and payment page
 - `css/` - CSS stylesheets
 - `js/` - JavaScript files
-- `images/` - Product and UI images
+- `images/` - Product and UI images (including language flags)

 ## How to Use

 1. Clone the repository
 2. Replace API keys for Stripe and PayPal in the appropriate configuration files
 3. Open `index.html` in your browser to start shopping
+4. Use the language switcher in the top-right corner to change between English and Albanian

 ## Payment Gateway Integration